paragonie/pecl-libsodium-doc/README.md

 extension.
 Everything contained within is made available for free by [Paragon Initiative Enterprises](https://paragonie.com) to promote the adoption of better security practices in the PHP community.

+You can read this ebook online at Github or on [P.I.E.'s ebook reader](https://paragonie.com/book/pecl-libsodium).

 This ebook is available to the public under the [Creative Commons Attribution International 4.0 License](https://creativecommons.org/licenses/by/4.0).
 Feel free to fork, download, print, copy, redistribute, share, and remix it to your heart's content.